-Nothing says comfort like a bubbling cauliflower cheese.
-We like to bake the cauliflower whole with it's leaves in tact, which go wonderfully crispy when roasted.
-Two types of cheese and a dollop of Dijon make the sauce wonderfully creamy, with a good scattering of pine nuts for a crunchy, nutty topping.
+Nothing says comfort like golden, bubbling cauliflower cheese.
+We like to bake the cauliflower whole with its leaves still intact, so they turn crispy when roasted.
+Two types of cheese and a dollop of mustard makes the sauce rich and creamy, with a scattering of pine nuts for a crunchy, nutty topping.

 Here's how you do it

-Preheat oven to 200°C. Using a thin, sharp knife, cut out the hard stalk from the cauliflower keeping as many of the leaves in tact and place the whole cauliflower a snug baking dish root side up, with any leaves that have fallen off scattered around it.
+Preheat the oven to 200°C. Using a sharp knife cut out the hard stalk from the cauliflower, keeping as many of the leaves intact, and place the whole cauliflower in a baking dish root side up, with any leaves that have fallen off scattered around it.

-Wash the leek and slice it into coins and scatter around the dish.
-Melt 1/2 the butter and add pour over the cauliflower, brushing to coat the cauli, leaves and leek evenly.
-Sprinkle with a good pinch of salt and pop in the oven for 20 minutes until beginning to brown.
+Wash the leek, slice it into coins and scatter around the dish.
+Melt 1/2 the butter and pour over the cauliflower.
+Sprinkle with a good pinch of salt and pop in the oven for 20 minutes until it is beginning to brown.

 Meanwhile, make the sauce by adding the remaining butter to a saucepan.
 Heat until melted then add the flour.
-Stir to form a thick paste and cook for 30 seconds before adding a splash of milk.
-Stir to loosen the paste then continue to cook, add splashes of milk and stirring between to remove any lumps until you have a smooth sauce.
+Stir and cook for 30 seconds before adding a splash of milk.
+Continue to gradually add the milk, stirring, until you have a smooth sauce.
 Season with salt and pepper, stir in the dijon mustard.

-Bring the cauliflower out of the oven and flip over so that the head is showing.
-Pour cheese sauce all over the cauliflower then sprinkle over the remaining cheddar followed by the pine nuts.
-Cook in the oven for a further 20 minutes until the cauliflower is cooked through and tender.
+Bring the cauliflower out of the oven and flip it over so that the head is showing.
+Pour the cheese sauce all over the cauliflower then sprinkle over the remaining cheddar, followed by the pine nuts.
+Bake in the oven for a further 20 minutes until the cauliflower is cooked through and tender.

-Remove from the oven and let stand for 5-10 minutes before cutting into wedges and serving drizzled with the cheese sauce from the dish.
+Remove from the oven and leave to stand for 5-10 minutes before cutting into wedges; drizzle with the cheese sauce to serve.